 Medical Physics Graduate Program

-We will accept applications for the UF Medical Physics Program for those students who will begin graduate study in the Fall 2017 semester from February 20 to March 31, 2017.
+We will accept applications for the UF Medical Physics Graduate Program for those students who will begin graduate study in the Fall 2018 semester from November 20, 2017 to January 20, 2018.

 Applicants not holding an MS in Medical Physics from a CAMPEP-accredited university should apply to the MS program, regardless of whether the intended goal is a terminal MS degree or continuation to the PhD program.
 The MS degree is a requirement for admission to the PhD program in Medical Physics.

 Please note that the UF Medical Physics Graduate Program does not provide any funding in the form of assistantships or scholarships to newly admitted students.
 Students are expected to fund themselves for at least the first two years in the program.